Terms & Conditions for ConocoPhillips

 6.3.3. use all lawful endeavours to minimise the imposition of VAT on all or any part of the Work.

 6.4.
 Contractor shall not charge or impose VAT in respect of all or any part of the Work unless VAT is payable by Contractor Group.
-Furthermore, Contractor is only permitted to levy VAT as an additional charge or impose VAT as an additional cost to Company to the extent that Contractor has fully satisfied Contractor’s obligations under Clause 6.3.
+Furthermore, Contractor is only permitted to levy VAT as an additional charge or impose VAT as an additional cost to Company to the extent that Contractor has fully satisfied Contractor’s obligations under Article 6.3.

 6.6.
 In circumstances where materials, goods, tools, equipment, and supplies are to be imported as part of the Work, the following provisions apply: